Shohimardonsoy

-The Shohimardonsoy (Shohimardonsoy, Шаймерден) is a river in Kyrgyzstan and Uzbekistan.
+The Shohimardonsoy (/uz/), also known as the Shaimerden (Шаймерден, /ky/), is a river in Kyrgyzstan and Uzbekistan.
 It is formed at the confluence of the rivers Aksuu and Köksuu, that run from the Alay Range, near the village Shohimardon.
 Its lower course, between Vodil and the city Fergana, is known as Margʻilonsoy.
 It discharges into the Great Fergana Canal near Margilan.
 The river is 112 km long, and the watershed covers 1467 km2.
 The main settlements along the river Shohimardonsoy are the cities Margilan, Fergana and Kadamjay, and the town Vodil.
 Its annual average flow rate is 10.1 m3/s.